 North Korea threatens to 'sink' Japan, reduce US to 'ashes and darkness'

-SEOUL: A North Korean state agency threatened on Thursday (Sep 14) to use nuclear weapons to "sink" Japan and reduce the United States to "ashes and darkness" for supporting a UN Security Council resolution and sanctions over its latest nuclear test.
+SEOUL/JAPAN: A North Korean state agency threatened on Thursday to use nuclear weapons to "sink" Japan and reduce the United States to "ashes and darkness" for supporting a U.N.
+Security Council resolution and sanctions over its latest nuclear test.

-"The four islands of the archipelago should be sunk into the sea by the nuclear bomb of Juche.
-Japan no longer needs to exist near us," the committee said in a statement carried by the North's official KCNA news agency.
+"The four islands of the archipelago should be sunken into the sea by the nuclear bomb of Juche.
+Japan is no longer needed to exist near us," the committee said in a statement carried by the North's official KCNA news agency.

 Juche is the North's ruling ideology that mixes Marxism and an extreme form of go-it-alone nationalism preached by state founder Kim Il Sung, the grandfather of the current leader, Kim Jong Un.

-Regional tensions have risen markedly since the reclusive North conducted its sixth, and by far its most powerful, nuclear test on Sept.
-3.
+Regional tension has risen markedly since the reclusive North conducted its sixth, and by far its most powerful, nuclear test on Sept.
+3, following a series of missile tests, including one that flew over Japan.

 The North reacted to the latest action by the Security Council, which had the backing of veto-holding China and Russia, by reiterating threats to destroy the United States, Japan and South Korea.